Incentive Designs for Stackelberg Games with a Large Number of Followers and their Mean-Field Limits: A Symmetric Stochastic Stackelberg Game with One leader and A Finite Number of Followers .

-Recall that our approach to Stackelberg equilibrium is indirect; we construct a strategy, starting from an (approximate) leader-optimal strategy for the leader.
-That is, our interest lies in finding strategies for the leader that induce a desired behavior among the followers when they play according to (approximate) Nash equilibrium, which together with the leader's strategy, becomes approximately team-optimal for the leader.
-In other words, the leader exploits her dynamic information structure to provide an ``incentive'' for the followers to induce a desired behavior among them, attaining her (approximate) team-optimal cost, given by the left-hand-side of \eqref{eq:sip}.
-We formalize such strategies in the next definition. \begin{definition}[{$\pmb\epsilon$-Incentive Strategy}] Given $\pmb\epsilon=(\epsilon_{0}, \hat{\epsilon})\geq 0$, a strategy $\gamma^{0\star}$ of the leader for $\mathcal{P}_N$ with leader's information structure of $I^0_\CS$ or $I^0_\PCS$ is $\pmb\epsilon$-incentive, if there exist strategies $\gamma^{1\star:N\star}$ of followers such that $\gamma^{0\star:N\star}$ are $\epsilon_{0}$-leader-optimal and constitute an $\pmb\epsilon$-Stackelberg equilibrium. \end{definition} We refer to the incentive strategy $\gamma^{0\star}$ together with strategies $\gamma^{1\star:N\star}$ of the followers as $\pmb\epsilon$-{\it Stackelberg-incentive equilibrium}.
 In Section \ref{sec:sym}, similar to the analysis with just one follower in \cite{bacsar1984affine}, we show that such an incentive strategy exists for $\mathcal{P}_{N}$.
-As it has been emphasized in the introduction, one of our goals is to study $\mathcal{P}_{N}$ when $N$ goes to infinity (in the mean-field limit).
+As it has been emphasized in the introduction, one of our goals is to study $\mathcal{P}_{N}$ when $N$ goes to infinity (the mean-field limit).
 In Section \ref{sec:main}, we show that the equilibrium strategies for $\mathcal{P}_N$ can fail to converge when $N \to \infty$, even for simple games.
-In Section \ref{sec:limitthe}, we provide a class of games, where such convergence results can be established.
-In Section \ref{exists}, we provide sufficient conditions for the existence of an approximate (randomized) mean-field incentive strategies, and in Section \ref{exists}, we provide an approximation result for the corresponding finite population game using (randomized) mean-field incentive strategies.
+In Section \ref{sec:limitthe}, we modify the structure of the game and establish convergence results.
+In Section \ref{exists}, we provide sufficient conditions for the existence of an approximate (randomized) mean-field incentive strategy, and in Section \ref{exists}, provide an approximation result for the corresponding finite population game.
 Appendices include proofs of the main results.
-In the next section, we characterize some crucial properties of incentive strategies, including symmetry and continuity, that play a central role in our analysis of the games in the infinite-population limit.
+In the next section, we characterize some crucial properties of incentive strategies, including symmetry and continuity that play a central role in our analysis of the games in the infinite-population limit.